GoogleChrome/developer.chrome.com/site/en/blog/heavy-ad-interventions/index.md

 </figure>

 {% Aside %}
-Note: DevTools may not always display the timing information if the frame has already been unloaded, so you may want to capture the traces with the ad isolated or with the intervention disabled.
+DevTools may not always display the timing information if the frame has already been unloaded, so you may want to capture the traces with the ad isolated or with the intervention disabled.
 {% endAside %}